2014 New York Jets season

-The 2014 New York Jets season was the franchise's 45th season in the National Football League and the 55th overall.
-The Jets failed to improve on their 8–8 regular season record in 2013 and were eliminated from postseason contention for the fourth consecutive season after a Week 12 loss to the Buffalo Bills.
-As a result, head coach Rex Ryan was fired on December 29, 2014, after compiling a 46–50 record in six seasons.
+The 2014 season was the New York Jets' 45th in the National Football League (NFL) and their 55th overall.
+The Jets failed to improve on their 8–8 regular season record in 2013.
+They were eliminated from postseason contention for the fourth consecutive season after a Week 12 loss to the Buffalo Bills.
+As a result, head coach Rex Ryan, along with most of his staff, and general manager John Idzik, Jr. were fired after the season.
+Ryan compiled a 46–50 record in six seasons as head coach, and would later go on to become head coach of the rival Bills.

+This was the first season since 2005 that the team finished last in the division.